syntaxsurge/cort-seal/docs/youtube-demo-script.md

   2. **Verify final state:** Open `http://localhost:3000/seal/[SEAL_PUBLIC_ID]` in a new tab and confirm you can also reach `http://localhost:3000/api/badge/[SEAL_PUBLIC_ID].svg`, `http://localhost:3000/embed/[SEAL_PUBLIC_ID]`, and `http://localhost:3000/api/seals/[SEAL_PUBLIC_ID]` without errors.
 - **Voiceover:**
   > “In one flow, we proved CortSeal’s full user journey: draft checks, source audits, single-claim validation, shareable public seals, and downloadable proof artifacts — plus agentic monitors and a developer-ready OpenAPI surface.
 This is exactly aligned with Cortensor Hackathon #3: agentic apps, PoI redundancy, PoUW scoring, attestations, and public-good endpoints.
 Try it at [DEMO_URL].”

+## 10. Landing page: what CortSeal does (problem → solution)
+- **URL:** /
+- **Shot:** `http://localhost:3000/` in the browser; a clean landing experience describing audits, trust seals, proofs, and public endpoints.
+- **Steps:**
+  1. **Current page:** Browser — confirm you’re not currently on the Cortensor Dashboard tab.
+  2. **Navigate:** Open URL directly: `http://localhost:3000/` → confirm the address bar shows `http://localhost:3000/`.
+  3. **Current page:** Landing page — confirm you can see the CortSeal branding and a clear “what this does” section.
+  4. **Action:** Scroll the page slowly — pause when you see sections describing (a) Draft audits, (b) URL audits, (c) Claim validation + seals, (d) Monitors, and (e) Public API.
+  5. **Action:** Scroll back to the top — pause on the primary call-to-action area.
+  6. **Verify on-screen:** The landing page clearly communicates the workflow: input content → extract claims → verify with redundancy → produce shareable seal + downloadable proof artifacts.
+- **Voiceover:**
+  > “CortSeal solves a simple creator problem: you want to publish confidently, but you also want proof.
+The app extracts verifiable claims from your draft or a public page, runs redundant decentralized inference to measure agreement and disagreement, adds a rubric score for trust, and then publishes a shareable seal with an evidence bundle that anyone can inspect.”